Israel tells U.S. it has serious reservations about Iran nuclear deal | Politics

 Israel's normalisation agreements with various Arab countries were also discussed.
 In his opening remarks, Blinken said he hoped more participants would join.
 The UAE and Bahrain established ties with Israel last year in U.S.-brokered deals called the Abraham Accords, becoming the first Arab states in more than a quarter of a century to break what had been a long-standing taboo in the region.

-Lapid, who is due to visit the UAE on Tuesday and Wednesday, described the move as historic and said, "I hope it will be the first of many."
+Lapid, who also met in Rome with Bahrain's foreign minister, Abdullatif Al-Zayani, is due to visit the UAE on Tuesday and Wednesday.
+Lapid described the accord as historic and said, "I hope it will be the first of many."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)